 Do anti-leukotriene agents block the early or late phase?

 anti-leukotriene block the early and the late phase

 Do antihistamines block the early or late phase reaction?

-Early and Late phase reaction
+Early phase reaction

 What CT finding is seen in empty nose syndrome?

 Haller cell = medial floor of the orbit (basically next to the nose and under the eye.

 What is the cell type in Western nasal polyps?